daz96050/CombatExtended-Infinite-Ammo/README.md

 - Makes all guns infinite just like vanilla, every gun can shoot infinitely as long as you have one ammo type in your inventory.
 ### Infinite Reserve - With Reloading
 - Toggleable.
 - Makes all guns infinite, but you have a mag size.
 You will still be required to reload as long as you have one ammo type in your inventory.
-Any ammo loaded will not be consumed from your inventoory at all.
+Any ammo loaded will not be consumed from your inventory at all.
 ### Infinite Turret Ammo
 - Toggleable.
 - Makes turrets have infinite ammo.
 You just need to load it with one round and it will be able to fire it forever.